vivainio/adhocpush/README.md

 }
 ```
 Central dispatcher would look at _type and give it to the plugin registered to handle that type.
 The rest is up to the plugin.

+Current state: no code has been written yet.